They say…

 Threshers Local Ales: Bombay Castle IPA, Mauldon's Black Adder, Three B's Shuttle Ale, Dark and Delicious

 A couple of decades back, home drinkers looking for life beyond Liebfraumilch and nips of Gold Label would turn to the high street off license rather than the supermarket.
-But the relentless expansion of the multiple grocers in the carry out sector has now squeezed off licenses’ market share to 18% as opposed to the supermarkets’ massive 66%.
+But the relentless expansion of the multiple grocers in the carry out sector has now squeezed off licenses’ share to 18% as opposed to the supermarkets’ massive 66%.

 Two survival strategies have emerged for the beleaguered off licenses.
 The first is convenience – the local offie filling the gap with popular brands when you fancy a drink at home but don’t have anything in.
 The other is specialisation at the upper end of the market, which until very recently meant fine wine, with the odd dabble in single malts and trendy spirits.

-But as you may have read elsewhere in What’s over the past couple of months, the Thresher Group – now Britain’s biggest off license chain with around 2,000 stores – is experimenting with a new kind of offer to the discerning customer looking for quality booze that’s locally sourced: Local Ale.
+But as you may have read elsewhere in What’s Brewing over the past couple of months, the Thresher Group – now Britain’s biggest off license chain with around 2,000 stores – is experimenting with a new kind of offer to the discerning customer looking for quality booze that’s locally sourced: Local Ale.

 The giant retailer is working with independent brewers’ organisation SIBA on a direct delivery scheme, enabling store managers to stock a modest range of locally brewed specialities alongside global brands.